 SCE-MI only supports calling exported tasks from a context DPI imported task call chain.
 It does not allow calling it from outside a context DPI imported function or task call chain.
+No DPI imported task calls, and, by implication, call tasks for functions in an imported task call chain, can be time consuming.
+As such, they must execute in zero simulation time or delta simulation time from when the imported DPI task was invoked.
 Any use of imported and exported DPI task which is not allowed by the SystemVerilog LRM or is considered unpredictable or undefined, is not supported by SCE-MI.